tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Where to start

-I found these resources helpful in explaining the general concept:
+I recommend one of these resources to get a hang of the general concept:

 -   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the result.
--   👁👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
+-   👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
--   📜, 👁👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
+-   📜, 👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
 -   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.
--   🤏, 📜, 👁👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023), read the succinct intro on the 'readme' page, and look at multiple illustrations.
+-   🤏, 📜, 👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023), read the succinct intro on the 'readme' page, and look at multiple illustrations.

 ### In a nutshell

-Quotes from official resources showing the essence of the Utopia approach:
+Because it can help me remember when I boil it down to the essence:

 > 1. Define a type scale for a small screen
 > 2. Define a type scale for a large screen